pnordahl/monorail/TUTORIAL.md

 _NOTE_: the commit is to create a valid HEAD reference, which is needed in a later part of the tutorial.

 First, we will set up some toy projects to help get a feel for using `monorail`.
 Since `rust` is already installed, we'll use that in addition to `python` (which you likely also have installed; if not, go ahead and do so).
 The third project will not include any real code, because it's just going to illustrate how shared dependencies are considered during execution of commands.
-Finally, each will get an empty `monorail.sh` file that we will add code to as the tutorial proceeds.

 ### Initial configuration and mapping tagets